gillid/playlist/AI_GUIDELINES.md

 11. **Run terminal commands one by one** - do not chain commands with `&&`, `||`, or `;`.
 Execute each command separately.

 ---

+## Prisma Modeling Guidelines

+We aim to keep the database layer simple and predictable.

+- Prefer the simplest schema that satisfies the use case.
+Avoid unnecessary complexity in new models (e.g., extra audit fields, duplicate join models, or premature abstractions).
+When in doubt, start minimal and evolve via migrations.
+- Source of truth for model details is the Prisma schema files.
+Do not duplicate per-model field descriptions in this document.
+- Where to find the schema and structure:
+  - Root schema and config live under `src/libs/prisma`.
+  - Generator/datasource and the `User` model are in `src/libs/prisma/schema.prisma`.
+  - Domain schemas live in `src/libs/prisma/schema/*.prisma` (e.g., `auth.prisma`, `steam.prisma`).
+- Use explicit relations with clear names.
+Only introduce separate join models when you need extra data on the relation; otherwise, prefer implicit many-to-many.
+- Organize model fields consistently: list local/scalar fields first (ids, primitives, enums, timestamps, and FK scalar columns like `userId`), then add one empty line, then list all relation fields (single or list relations, including back-relations).
+Keep indexes/uniques and `@@map` at the bottom of the model.
+This is a non-functional style rule to keep schemas readable and uniform.
+- Enforce authorization and business rules in Server Actions; use database constraints for invariants (uniques, FKs, cascades).

+### Steam IDs (SteamID64)

+- SteamID64 is an unsigned 64-bit integer (example: `76561197994268561`).
+- We deliberately store it as a `String` in Prisma and treat it as a string throughout the app because JavaScript numbers cannot safely represent all 64-bit integers.
+- Validation: accept only decimal digit strings (no formatting).
+Do not parse into Number; if you need arithmetic or comparison, use BigInt in memory but keep DB and JSON as strings.